 Once you launch your website, you still need to spend time (and often money) marketing and advertising your eCommerce website.
 Look for functionality that allows you to:

 - Collect an email address and first name from website visitors

 - Add your Facebook Pixel for remarketing Facebook and Instagram Ads

-- Add apps that can upsell, cross sell, or gather reviews from customers
+- Install apps that can upsell, cross sell, or gather reviews from customers

 - Add loyalty possibilities so you can send special promotions or discounts to your top customers and/or feature them on your social media

 Marketing and advertising your eCommerce website are of the utmost importance to your success, otherwise you’ll have a site that simply sits there producing anxiety because no one is buying from you.